fugue-ai/rhema/docs/.development/architecture/proposals/0020-agent-naming-convention-enforcement.md

 ## Conclusion

-The Agent Naming Convention Enforcement System addresses a critical gap in AI agent development workflows by providing comprehensive, lifecycle-aware naming validation and enforcement.
+The Agent Naming Convention Enforcement System addresses a critical gap in AI agent development workflows by extending the existing validation infrastructure to provide comprehensive, lifecycle-aware naming validation and enforcement.
 This system will significantly improve code quality, reduce maintenance overhead, and enhance team collaboration while maintaining the flexibility needed for different development contexts and team preferences.

 The phased implementation approach ensures that core functionality is delivered quickly while advanced features are developed based on user feedback and real-world usage patterns.
 The integration with existing Rhema features ensures a seamless developer experience and maximizes the value of the overall system.

 ---

-**Status**: ❌ **Not Started**
+**Status**: 🔄 **In Progress**
 **Priority**: High
-**Effort**: 16-20 weeks
+**Effort**: 12-16 weeks
 **Timeline**: Q2-Q3 2025